eutwt/versus/README.md

 ## Overview

-versus is a package for comparing two data frames.
-All output is provided as a data frame or list of data frames.
+versus is designed to help explore the differences between two data frames.

 ## Installation